Our Providers

 Outside of work, Auria enjoys hiking in Acadia year-round, spending time with friends by the ocean, and reading novels in French.

-Katie Walton, LCPC-C
+Katie Walton, LCPC

 Behavioral Health Therapist